kalaLokia/vbscripts/README.md

-## For ms excel ease of use
+##For MS Excel

-Modules for excel VBScript
+Modules for regex based excel VBScript functions